arikast/mascii-quickstart/README.md

 Here we have 5 bars of polyphonic music, containing a melody line on top and a bass line just beneath it.
 Notice how we may use either the | character or a double carriage return to separate measures.
 Here we've used a mixture of both.

-You may be wondering how chords affect the pitch basis for calculating up/down movement, and the answer is that simultaneous notes are read from left to right, just as if they had been sequential.
-So for example when you write `ace`, the a is relative to its prior note, the c is relative to the a, and the e is relative to the c.

-Also note that each part keeps track of its own pitch basis, so for example nothing you do in your bass line will have any effect on your soprano line.
+Notice that each part keeps track of its own pitch basis, so for example nothing you do in your bass line will have any effect on your soprano line.

 ### [] vs ()
 Parentheses () create groups just like brackets [] but parentheses also serve an additional purpose: to isolate any pitch basis changes from the rest of the piece.
 So this: